Twigonometry/Cybersecurity-Notes/README.md

 Read on to find out how to install this repository, and where to start finding the information you need.

+**DISCLAIMER:** These notes are for educational purposes only.
+Use them as a learning resource or a reference guide when performing tests with *explicit permission*.
+I'm sure you've seen similar disclaimers on Cybersecurity resources before, but always make sure you have permission to do what you're doing.
+I am not responsible or liable if you misuse this resource and get into trouble.

 ## Installing Obsidian

 ### On Windows